Serious Questions for Serious Land Buyers

 ROADS — A poor road is an invitation to big trouble and reduced property values!

 ROAD WIDTH: Many lesser traveled or private roads in Macon County are very narrow.
 A wide road is a safe road.
-If you can't easily pass another car due to width, poor construction, or bare spots, who will be the lucky one who gets to back up to let the other car by?
+If you can't easily pass another car due to width, poor construction, or bare spots, who will be the lucky one who gets to back up to let the other car by on a rainy night?

 EMERGENCY VEHICLES: What about emergencies for fire or illness?